phanmaison/CleanMethodology/README.md

 # Summary
-A methodology to implement Clean Architecture.
+A methodology to implement Clean Architecture

-# Methodology
 `Methodology` is `a particular procedure or set of procedures to do something` or we may repharse it as `step by step actions to do something`.

 # Overview
-We all have habit, it can be good or bad.
 Ask yourself this question: `what is your methodology to develop a new feature?` (or what are your activities to develop a new feature).
-Try to answer the question.
 There are something popup in your mind, right?
 It can be:
 - Analyze the requirement
+- Design the database schema
 - Design the UI / create new endpoint
 - Create models
 - Implement business logic